How to Treat Yellow Stool: Gastroenterologist Explains.

 2- indigestion of a large fatty meal.

-3- Acute infectious diarrhea, giardiasis, and food poisoning.
+3- Acute infectious diarrhea, Giardiasis, and food poisoning.

 4- Food intolerance.